binodmx/interruption-schedule/README.md

 ### Introduction

 This repository contains a REST API implementation to get the interruption schedule of electricity power in your area using CEB Care outage calendar.
-As CEB has not published any public REST API for this purpose, you need to register in https://cebcare.ceb.lk via either mobile app or web app before using this API.
+As CEB has not published any public REST API for this purpose, you need to register in https://cebcare.ceb.lk via either a mobile app or a web app before using this API.
 You have to provide your username, password and the account number of your electricity bill as input parameters.

-This API can be used to develop a power cut information notification (SMS, Emails, etc.) sender by retrieving .
+This API can be used to develop a power cut information notification (SMS, Emails, etc.) sender or integrate in to another service.
 If you like to report a bug or contribute some code please submit issues/pull requests.
 If you find this useful give this repo a star!

 !!!
 Please note that CEB Care system can be down sometimes hence this API will not work.